 Imperial discovers oil at Leduc, marking the beginning of Western Canada’s great oil development.

-1989Imperial purchases Texaco Canada Inc.; it is the second largest corporate acquisition in the nation’s history.
+Imperial purchases Texaco Canada Inc. At the time, it was the second-largest corporate acquisition in the nation’s history.

 Imperial and ExxonMobil Canada acquire a multi-year exploration license, covering more than 500,000 acres, to explore for hydrocarbons in the Beaufort Sea.

 Imperial announces its decision to fund the first phase of the Kearl oil sands project, a new mining development northeast of Fort McMurray, Alberta.

 Imperial announces approval of an expansion of the company’s Cold Lake operation in northeastern Alberta, called Nabiye.